 "RESOLVED FURTHER THAT the Board of Directors of the Company be and are hereby authorized to do all such acts, deeds, matters, and things as, in its absolute discretion, may be considered necessary, expedient or desirable and to settle any question or doubt that may arise in relation thereto in order to give effect to the foregoing resolution or otherwise considered by the Board of Directors to be in the interest of the Company and authorized to take such steps as may be necessary for obtaining approvals, statutory or otherwise, in the above and to settle all matters arising out of and incidental thereto and to execute deeds, applications, documents and writings that may be required, on behalf of the Company and generally to do all such acts, deeds, matters and things as may be necessary, proper, expedient or incidental for giving to this resolution."

-5. To re-appoint Mrs. Debjani Ganguly (DIN: 01178490) as an Independent Director and in this regard to consider and if thought fit, to pass with or without modification(s), the following resolution as a Special Resolution:
+5. To approve Revision of Remuneration of Directors.
+To consider and, if thought fit, to pass with or without modification(s), the following resolution as a Special Resolution: